Apparel and Textile Industry

-The Uyghur Region accounts for more than 20% of the world’s cotton output.
+Researchers in 2019 found that the Uyghur Region accounted for more than 20% of the world’s cotton output.
 China is also the world’s largest exporter of cotton yarn, fabric, and garments, some of which are produced in facilities in the Uyghur Region and elsewhere in China that use the forced labor of Uyghurs.
-Uyghurs are also forcibly transferred from the Uyghur Region to work in factories, including in textile manufacturing, in wider China.
+Uyghurs are also forcibly transferred from the Uyghur Region to work in factories, including in apparel and textile manufacturing, in wider China.
 Potentially tainted yarn and fabric is also exported from China, to other garment manufacturing countries all around the world, where it is used by factories to make clothes and other textile-products.
-This means that at least 1 in 5 cotton garments in the global apparel market are at risk of being tainted with Uyghur forced labour, which creates a significant risk of regulatory and ethical violations by the fashion industry.
+This means that 1 in 5 cotton garments in the global apparel market are at risk of being tainted with Uyghur forced labour, which creates a significant risk of regulatory and ethical violations by the fashion industry.

-Only by taking the actions enumerated in the Call to Action can companies act responsibly and prevent their supply chains being linked to the forced labour of Uyghurs and other Turkic and Muslim-majority peoples.
+Only by taking the actions enumerated in the Call to Action, and the Uyghur Forced Labor Prevention Act for companies importing into the U.S., can companies act responsibly and prevent their supply chains being linked to the forced labour of Uyghurs and other Turkic and Muslim-majority peoples.

 - ASOS plc

 - Marks and Spencer Group plc

 - OVS S.p.A

 - Seasalt Cornwall

 - TFG Limited (Hobbs, Phase Eight, Whistles)